-Students gain an understanding of the impact of choices on wellness by examining the current USDA Food Guidelines and nutritious meal planning and preparation.
-Students learn basic kitchen skills, safety, and sanitation.
+Gain an understanding of the impact of choices on wellness by examining the current USDA Food Guidelines.
+Practice nutritious meal planning and preparation.
+Explore basic kitchen skills, safety needs, and sanitation.
+Gain the knowledge and skills for careers in hospitality and tourism or human services.